Zebouski/MoonkinSim-TurtleWoW/README.md

 ### Changelog
 ##### Version 0.2.9
   - Change abyssal items and Glowing Black Orb to phase 4
+  - Abyssal Cloth Amice of Restoration is healing not spell damage

 ##### Version 0.2.8
   - Fix sorting error in item selection